HangX-Ma/MiniScpoe-STC8A/README.md

 ![GitHub](https://img.shields.io/github/license/HangX-Ma/MiniScpoe-STC8A?color=blue&logo=github&logoColor=black) ![GitHub last commit](https://img.shields.io/github/last-commit/HangX-Ma/MiniScpoe-STC8A?style=flat) ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/HangX-Ma/MiniScpoe-STC8A?color=green)

 I want to use this **MiniScope** project to learn embedded system.
 I imitate [Open-ELL/MiniDSO-Pro](https://gitee.com/open-ell/mini-dso-pro) to make a **MiniScope** on my own but the hardware and software seems not suitable for me on account of self-changes.
 I have written a convenient system library for _STC8x_ easy usage.
-Currently I only finish the _STC8Ax_ and _STC8Hx_(mainly based on _STC8A8K64D_).
+Currently I only finish the _STC8Ax_ and _STC8Hx_(mainly based on _STC8A8K64D_). **NEW DESIGN AVAILABLE PUBLISHED at 20220621.**

 ## Test Recorder
 - [x] ADC Inquiry Method